AnujPancholi/fullstackopen2020-part5/README.md

 Adding the test to check for the existence of the `title` and `author` was easy enough, what was tricky is adding the assertions to check for non-existence of the `url` and `likes`.
 I did find a solution [here](https://stackoverflow.com/a/52783201/6718353) using the `queryByText()` method.

+## Exercise 5.14

+Used `fireEvent` to test this quite simple to implement.

 ---